iszczesniak/cpp/callable/index.md

 A **closure** is a functor which is the result of a **lambda expression**.
-A lambda (in short for a lambda expression) is *syntactic sugar* for conveniently creating functors: they help us create functors with less fuss in comparison with creating a functor.
-We could do away with lambda expressions, and achieve the same functionality with functors.
+A lambda (in short for a lambda expression) is *syntactic sugar* for conveniently creating functors: they help us create functors with less fuss in comparison with creating a functor class.
+We could do away with lambda expressions, because functor classes have the same functionality.
 Lambdas are just handy.

 Since a closure is an object, it must have some type, but we usually do not need it, and so we say that a closure is of an *anonymous